Visit the new website: www.buildyourownguitaronline.com

 CERAMICS VS ALNICO pickup | MAGNETS

-Actually the power of a pickup doesn't only rely on the kind of magnet used to build it but rather to a wide number of factors like the type, diameter and length of the wire used for the bobbin, the bobbin sizes, the height, dimension and magnetization of the magnet, etc.
+It is important to specify that the timbre of a pickup depends not just on the magnet but also on many other factors, such as the type, diameter and length of the wire used, the coil’s dimensions, the coil’s tension, the height and dimension and magnetization of the magnet, etc.

 HOW TO CHOOSE